rfletcher/tagbox/README.rst

     <input type="text" name="tags" class="tagbox" value="these, are, tags"/>

-As soon as the browser is ready Tag Box will convert those inputs from text boxes to tag boxes, automatically converting any value into tags.
+As soon as the browser is ready Tagbox will convert those inputs from text boxes to tag boxes, automatically converting any value into tags.

 Requirements
 ------------

-Tag Box requires `Prototype.js`_ 1.6+
+Tagbox requires `Prototype.js`_ 1.6+

 Options
 -------

-Tag Box can be configured with these options:
+Tagbox can be configured with these options:

 allow_duplicates : boolean, default: false
   Allow duplicate tags